-- It is the responsibility of: - The Head of School to communicate this policy to the school community, to ensure that disciplinary measures are applied fairly, consistently and reasonably, and that a member of the senior leadership team has been identified to take overall responsibility. - o Governors to take a lead role in monitoring and reviewing this policy. - All staff, including: governors, senior leadership, teaching and non-teaching staff, to support, uphold and implement this policy accordingly. - o Parents/carers to support their children and work in partnership with the school. - Pupils to abide by the policy.
+- It is the responsibility of: - The Head of School to communicate this policy to the school community, to ensure that disciplinary measures are applied fairly, consistently and reasonably, and that a member of the senior leadership team has been identified to take overall responsibility. - o Governors to take a lead role in monitoring and reviewing this policy. - All staff, including governors, senior leadership, teaching and non-teaching staff, to support, uphold and implement this policy accordingly. - Parents/carers to support their children and work in partnership with the school. - Pupils to abide by the policy.

-5) Definition of bullying
+5) Definition of Bullying

-- Bullying can be defined as "behaviour by an individual or a group, repeated over time that intentionally hurts another individual either physically or emotionally".
-(DfE "Preventing and Tackling Bullying", July 2017) - Bullying can include name calling, taunting, mocking, making offensive comments; kicking; hitting; taking belongings; producing offensive graffiti; gossiping; excluding people from groups and spreading hurtful and untruthful rumours. - This includes the same unacceptable behaviours expressed online, sometimes called online or cyberbullying.
-This can include: sending offensive, upsetting and inappropriate messages by phone, text, instant messenger, through gaming, websites, social media sites and apps, and sending offensive or degrading photos or videos and sexting. - Bullying is recognised by the school as being a form of peer on peer or child on child abuse.
-It can be emotionally abusive and can cause severe and adverse effects on children's emotional development.
+- Bullying can be defined as 'behaviour by an individual or a group, repeated over time that intentionally hurts another individual either physically or emotionally'.
+DfE 'Preventing and Tackling Bullying - Bullying can include physical and emotional abuse such as name calling, taunting, mocking, making offensive comments, kicking, hitting, taking belongings, producing offensive graffiti, gossiping, peer isolation (e.g. excluding people from groups) and spreading hurtful and untruthful rumours. - The same unacceptable behaviours can be expressed online; this is sometimes called online bullying or cyberbullying.
+Specifically this can include sending offensive, upsetting and inappropriate messages by phone, text, instant messenger, through